 Call me a “bitter-plant apologist,” but I’m pretty pleased with myself for this, my first foray into cooking with Viburnum opulus, the highbush cranberry that is the escaped ornamental cousin of the much-celebrated native species.

-Thayer explains that European highbush cranberry is most common in the northeastern and Midwestern U.S., the Pacific Northwest, and southeastern Canada, “where it persists as an escaped ornamental shrub in towns and around farms.”
+Thayer explains that European highbush cranberry is most common in the northeastern and Midwestern U.S., the Pacific Northwest, and southeastern Canada, where it is an escaped ornamental.
 Butter’s berries grow along an irrigation ditch in former farmland turned covenant community.

-It only takes a teaspoon of her cranberry-like sauce, she told me, as we foraged some from the steep embankment of an almost-dry irrigation ditch, scaling a fence to get there.
+One only needs a teaspoon of her cranberry-like sauce, she told me, as we foraged some from the steep embankment of an almost-dry irrigation ditch, scaling a fence to get there.
 It’s good with gamey meat like venison and elk, or with liver, she said.
-Her recipe, available at Zester Daily, calls for orange juice, sugar and enough simmering to thicken the berries’ pectiny juices.
+Her recipe calls for orange juice, sugar and enough simmering to thicken the berries’ pectin-rich juices.

 Sock berry glaze

 - 1 swollen cup of sock berries

 - 2 cuties (that’s what I had on hand for citrus)

 - ½ can tomato paste